microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

 3. [*installArcAgentSQLSP.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/azure/defendersql/scripts/installArcAgentSQLSP.ps1) - This is the main script and will be executed by the *ArcServersLogonScript.ps1* script at VM runtime.
 This script has the following functionalities:

     1. Project SQL Server as an Azure Arc-enabled SQL server resource
-    2. Install Log Analytics agent using an extension on Azure Arc-enabled server
+    2. Install the Log Analytics agent using an extension on the Azure Arc-enabled server
     3. Create SQL Assessment and inject data to Azure Log Analytics workspace

 To get familiar with the automation and deployment flow read the following explanation.